powervr-graphics/Native_SDK/BUILD.rst

 Windows Visual Studio
 .....................
 Microsoft Visual Studio is the default generator on Windows.
 CMake cannot generate multi-architecture projects (ones that support both 32-bit and 64-bit) as is conventional for those familiar with MSVC, so only one can be selected.
-It is recommended to use 64-bit if it is available, but both are fully supported.
+It is recommended to use 64-bit if it is available.

 The default CMake architecture is 32-bit.
 It can be set to 64-bit by passing the ``-A[x64]`` parameter.